-New for 2011, Cobra has again improved the clutch washer design.
+New in 2011, Cobra improved the clutch washer design.
 The new washer stacks have taller springs but are overall shorter and have a single thin shim.

 These new washer stacks are being double sorted at the factory.
 They are first sorted by measured height.
 Secondly, each stack with bolt is sorted by measured engagement force.